 Although the scientific community is still debating some aspects of learning, there is consensus on how memories form, and solidify in our brains.

-You can read more about spaced repetition in my earlier blog post, but the basic concept is that memories begin to fade shortly after they’re formed, and disappear into oblivion lest we are exposed to the information again.
+The basic concept of spaced repetition is that memories begin to fade shortly after they’re formed, and disappear into oblivion lest we are exposed to the information again.

 With each exposure, the ‘forgetting curve’ of the memory becomes longer, and longer until it eventually outlasts your lifetime.
 This is why reviewing what you’ve learned regularly is so important to effective learning.